top of page

 We enjoyed the afternoon with lovely company, food, and wine in a relaxed and gorgeous atmosphere.

-Peru was filled with magical skies each evening; here was the sunset with abundant bird life on our first evening in Lima.
+Peru was filled with magical skies each evening.
+On our first evening in Lima, the sunset with abundant bird life is here.

-Our drive navigated us through the city's hectic traffic to finally deposit us in the heart of Lima, the main square, to stroll around and capture the town's essence and impressive architecture.
+Our drive navigated us through the city's hectic traffic, finally depositing us in the heart of Lima.
+We could capture the town's essence and impressive architecture in this central square.

-It was very safe to wander amongst the locals and the few tourists that were beginning to return.
-A police presence was felt to make everyone feel comfortable exploring, too.
+It was very safe to wander among the locals and the few tourists who were beginning to return.
+A police presence also made everyone feel comfortable exploring.

 We admitted defeat after the midday sun beaming down on us and our fair skin.
 We stumbled upon a restaurant by the ruins, with a bright and colourful backdrop of modest Peruvian homes nestled within the mountain.
-The restaurant was kind enough to let us enjoy a mid-morning Pisco Sour and google our way to the grand finale lunch in Lima (and Peru) that was focused on the taste of Peru so that we could experience authentic local cuisine.
+The restaurant was kind enough to let us enjoy a mid-morning Pisco Sour and Google our way to the grand finale lunch in Lima (and Peru), which was focused on the taste of Peru so that we could experience authentic local cuisine.

-We enjoyed a selection of starters to sample even more unique dishes; we were fortunate the waiter reminded us that one dish was the cow's heart; here, I thought the beef skewers were heart-shaped!!
+We enjoyed a selection of starters to sample even more unique dishes.
+Fortunately, the waiter reminded us that one dish was the cow's heart.
+Here, I thought the beef skewers were heart-shaped!
 So we quickly reordered to something less scary!

 A wonderful afternoon in a majestic setting was to be farewelled with our final favourite cocktail, another Pisco sour, to end our short stay in Peru.
 Pisco Sours Better in Peru!